punto-/godot_modules/flurry/README.md

 	[flurry]
 	api_key="0123456789abcdef"

-The singleton "AdMob" will be available on gdscript.
 Note that you can override the section for specific platforms, example:

 	[flurry.Android]